dotnet/docs-maui/docs/android/deployment/index.md

 The final step in the development of a .NET MAUI app is to publish it.
 Publishing is the process of creating a package that contains the app and is ready for users to install on their devices.
 Packaging and deployment involve two essential tasks:

-- **Preparing for publication**.
+- **Preparing for deployment**.
 A release version of the app is created that can be deployed to Android devices.
 - **Distribution**.
 The release version of an app is made available through one or more of the various distribution channels.

 The following diagram illustrates the steps involved with publishing a .NET MAUI Android app: